magento/merchdocs/src/stores/currency-configuration.md

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.

-1. In the upper-left corner, set the **Scope** to the store view where the configuration applies.
+1. In the upper-left corner, set **Scope** to the store view where the configuration applies.

 1. In the left panel under _General_, choose **Currency Setup**.